MultiSafepay/docs/content/api/other_requests/pad-ccs.md

 ----------------
 `currency` | string | required

-The currency you want the customer to pay in.
+The currency of the payment.
 Format: [ISO-4217 currency codes](https://www.iso.org/iso-4217-currency-codes.html).

 ----------------
 `amount` | integer | required

-The amount the customer needs to pay in the currency's smallest unit:
+The payment amount in the currency's smallest unit:

 - Decimal currencies: Value for 10 EUR = 1000 (1000 cents)
 - Zero-decimal currencies: Value for ¥10 = 10